 One of the most important shrines is Olobuki – the main skull shrine in Nusa Roviana.
 This shrine was considered to be the most powerful and represented a large complex of stepped platforms.
 In 1993 a Christian group destroyed this shrine and threw away the skulls.

 Several shrines were used by priests to curse certain people or to assign mythical powers to Roviana warriors.
 Two of such shrines are Leo-zuzulongo and Leo, both symbolically linked to the land of Roviana ancestors in Bao.
 These shrines contain heavy basalt slabs brought from the central part of New Georgia Island.

 Most famous is the easternmost shrine – Tiola.
 This is one of the most mysterious shrines, very well protected by natural cliffs and 3 m high walls.
-According to local legends it is devoted to a dog who barked in the direction where enemy came.
-When this dog died, there was made a stone dog which also turned towards the enemy, or rather – towards the direction where warriors should go for the next head hunting.
+According to local legends, it is devoted to a dog who barked in the direction where the enemy came.
+When this dog died, there was made a stone dog which also turned towards the enemy, or rather – towards the direction where warriors should go for the next headhunting.

-Nowadays only head of stone dog remains – it is made of coral stone and seems to be decaying fast.
+Nowadays only the head of a stone dog remains – it is made of coral stone and seems to be decaying fast.
 This head still was here in the early 2000s and hopefully still is there.
-It is moved around a bit – in different photographs it is seen in different positions.
+It is moved around a bit – it is seen in different positions in photographs.

 Realm of Roviana culture

 New Georgia and surrounding islands are dotted with archaeological monuments: skull shrines, megalithic monuments, remnants of fortification walls, all created by local Roviana cultures.